Silicon Labs ARM® Cortex®-M0+ Microcontrollers

 And it isn't just in the low-power modes where these devices score; features such as autonomous sensor monitoring allow the microcontrollers to collect data all whilst the microcontroller is in deep sleep mode.
 Inductive and capacitive sensing also enable interesting and modern human machine interfaces (HMI), whilst fast wake up times from deep sleep modes ensure that algorithms are quickly activated to process data using the lowest amount of energy possible.
 As a result, these devices are suitable for portable and wearable applications to deliver excellent battery life.

-If you are simply trialling the performance of the Gecko microcontrollers using the available development kits, the integrated J-Link Debugger works out-of-the-box with iSYSTEM's winIDEA Open IDE.
+If you are simply trialling the performance of the Gecko microcontrollers using the available development kits, the integrated J-Link Debugger works out-of-the-box with iSYSTEM's winIDEA Community Edition IDE.
 Simply connect the board to an available USB port and explore the power iSYSTEM's development software has to offer.

 Finally, you'll always have confidence in the code you have developed by utilizing testIDEA.
 By utilizing the Micro Trace Buffer, available on most devices, it is possible to capture program trace information to deliver code coverage on unit tests for your application code.